cd155/McMaster_WorkStation/brainstormed_list.md

 3. Solving Aggregate Planning Problem
     - The objective is to determine values of n nonnegative real variables in order to maximize or minimize a linear function of these variables that is subject to m linear constraints of these variables.
-    - The total cost equal to sum all the all costs, and goal is the minimize the cost with constraints.
+    - The total cost equal to sum all the all costs, and the goal is to minimize the cost with constraints.

 4. EOQ model (Economic Order Quantity Model)
     - It is the ideal order quantity a company should purchase to minimize inventory costs such as holding costs, shortage costs, and order costs.